 Rust’s standard library also includes a number of other string types, such as OsString, OsStr, CString, and CStr.
-Library crates may provide even more options for storing string data.
+Library crates can provide even more options for storing string data.
 Similar to the *String/*Str naming, they often provide an owned and borrowed variant, just like String/&str.
-These string types may store different encodings or be represented in memory in a different way, for example.
-We won’t be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.
+These string types can store text in different encodings or be represented in memory in a different way, for example.
+We won’t discuss these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.

 Creating a New String

-Many of the same operations available with Vec are available with String as well, starting with the new function to create a string, like so:
+Many of the same operations available with Vec are available with String as well, starting with the new function to create a string, shown in Listing 8-9:

-let s = String::new();
+let mut s = String::new();

+Listing 8-9: Creating a new, empty String

-This creates a new empty string called s that we can then load data into.
-Often, we’ll have some initial data that we’d like to start the string off with.
-For that, we use the to_string method, which is available on any type that implements the Display trait, which string literals do:
+This line creates a new empty string called s that we can then load data into.
+Often, we’ll have some initial data that we want to start the string with.
+For that, we use the to_string method, which is available on any type that implements the Display trait, which string literals do.
+Listing 8-10 shows two examples:

 let data = "initial contents";